Kantemir1337/VigenerCipherOnAspNet/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

-This project was created for "NowYouSeeSharp" as a course project.
+This project was created for "NowYouSeeSharp" as a course project exclusively for educational purposes.
 It is a Vigenere cipher decoder.

 Currently includes the following features:
   1. Encryption of the message entered by the user using the Vigenere algorithm using the key;